 Who We Are

 With a decade of experience working in the outdoors with youth, Nicola found her calling introducing young people to what climbing a mountain can do for one's soul and spirit.
 After years of working for multiple outdoor education organizations and gaining a deeper perspective on life from traveling the globe, Nicola dreamed of jumping out and starting her own organization.
-She was inspired to do things a little differently after she noticed gaps of the population missing from the outdoors and observed a distancing of the younger generations from the natural world.
+She was inspired to do things a little differently after she noticed gaps of the population missing from the outdoors, observed a distancing of the younger generations from the natural world, and discovered a way to create deeper connections between youth by taking them outside.

 Nicola received her Bachelors in Arts from Lewis & Clark College in Portland, Oregon in 2006 and her Masters in Social Work from Silberman School of Social Work at Hunter College in New York City in 2014.
-She is a Licensed Social Worker in the State of New York.
+She received her License in Social Work from the State of New York that same year.

-When she's not working with Outside Perspectives, Nicky, as she is known by most, can be found traveling to remote locations, searching for powder during the ski season, practicing yoga, meditation, painting, gardening or curling up on the couch for a good action movie.
+When she's not working with Outside Perspectives, Nicky, as she is known by most, can be found hiking with her dog Maya in the Litchfield Hills, searching for powder during the ski season, practicing yoga, meditation, gardening or curling up on the couch for a good action movie.

 Shannon fell in love with the outdoors as a child camping and romping through the woods of her home state of Wisconsin.
 As an impressionable 5-year old, a “Nature Nut” program showed her that experiences in the outdoors were connectors amongst people.
 As a college student, Shannon earned a degree in Recreation Management, studied abroad in Australia, completed an internship leading expeditions with people with disabilities, and experienced new cultures as often as she could.
-These transformative opportunities set her career path and her desire to share the outdoors with as many people as possible.
+These transformative opportunities set her career path and her desire to share the outdoors with as many people as possible but especially with her young son Grayson who is already finding a deep connection to the local trails and woods.
 She believes whole-heartedly in the power and growth potential of time spent in wild places.

 When Shannon is left with time to spare, she can be found feeding her insatiable curiosity listening to podcasts, cooking, growing veggies, foraging, building with salvaged wood, exploring the wilderness, backpacking, exploring mysterious places, lounging in a hammock with a good book, and spending quality time with friends and family.